On tripartite common graphs: Concluding remarks

 \textbf{Stability.} When a graph $H$ is known to be common, it is natural to ask a stability question, i.e., whether the random colouring is (asymptotically) the unique minimiser of the number of monochromatic copies of $H$.
 In other words, is $m_H(W)$ uniquely minimised by $W=1/2$ almost everywhere?
 For bipartite graphs, this question connects to the so-called \emph{Forcing Conjecture}~\cite{SkokanThoma04,CFS10} stating that if $H$ is bipartite with at least one cycle and $p \in (0,1)$, then $W=p$ almost everywhere uniquely minimises the number of copies of $H$ among all graphons of density $p$.

 For our results, one may check that that the random colouring is the unique minimiser of $m_H$ whenever $H$ is a triangle-tree with $\kappa(H)\ge 1$, i.e., a triangle-tree that is not a triangle-vertex-tree.
 Indeed, as both $W$ and $1-W$ must be tight for \eqref{eq:Jtree_hom}, inspecting the proof of~\cite[Theorem~2.7]{L19} yields that any minimiser of $m_H$ must be $1/2$-regular and have the `correct' codegrees, i.e., $\int W(x,y) \mathrm{d}y=1/2$ and $\int W(x,z)W(z,y)\mathrm{d}z=1/4$ for almost every $x,y\in[0,1]$, respectively.
 In particular, Lemma~\ref{lem:diamond} and its applications immediately proves that $K_{1,1,2}$, $K_{1,2,2}$, and $K_{2,2,2}$ has a unique minimiser.
-On the other hand, there are infinitely many minimisers of $m_{K_3}$ as any $1/2$-regular graphon $W$ has $m_{K_3}=1/4$.
-This also generalises for triangle-vertex-trees and odd cycles.
+On the other hand, there are infinitely many minimisers of $m_{K_3}$.
+Indeed, $m_{K_3}(W)=1/4$ for every $1/2$-regular graphon $W$.
+Analogusly, any $1/2$-regular graphon minimizes $m_H$ when $H$ is a fixed triangle-vertex-tree.

 In all the cases covered in Theorem~\ref{thm:Krst} except $H=K_2$, the `moreover' part of Lemma~\ref{lem:flag} yields that the random colouring is the unique minimiser.
 When $H=K_2$, the graph $H^{+a}$ is simply the complete tripartite graph $K_{1,1,a}$.
 Therefore, the case $a=1$ corresponds to $H^{+a}=K_3$, so every $1/2$-regular graphon minimises $m_{K_3}$.
 On the other hand, if $a \ge 2$, then $H^{+a}$ is a triangle-tree with $\kappa(H^{+a})=a-1$, hence by the discussion in the previous paragraph, $m_{H^{+a}}(W)$ is uniquely minimised when $W=1/2$ almost everywhere.